svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 32Bit unsigned integer.
 I mention `VALUE` here as it is frequently used throughout.
-Another type that is quite frequently in use is `UINT` which is the same size as `VALUE` but does not necessarily make sence in the lisp world. `UINT` is used when it is important that the size matches that of a `VALUE`.
+Another type that is quite frequently in use is `UINT` which is the same size as `VALUE` but does not necessarily make sense in the lisp world. `UINT` is used when it is important that the size matches that of a `VALUE`.
 Maybe because it will be turned into a `VALUE`.
 When it does not matter if a type matches in size with `VALUE`, I use `int` or `bool` or whatever is needed.
 This is the case